AI for Humans: Designing the Judgement Layer

 The design principle

-Every workflow that involves AI should have a deliberate point where human judgment is exercised, visible, and valued.
+Every workflow that involves AI should have a deliberate point where human judgement is exercised, visible, and valued.
 Not as a compliance step or a rubber stamp, but as the moment where someone applies context, weighs trade-offs, and makes a call they can stand behind.
 If that moment doesn't exist in the workflow, you've built for efficiency alone.

 What to build

 Everyone can automate the obvious tasks.
-The judgment call is knowing which non-obvious problems are worth solving, where the constraints actually matter, and what would create value if it were suddenly cheap or fast to do.
+The judgement call is knowing which non-obvious problems are worth solving, where the constraints actually matter, and what would create value if it were suddenly cheap or fast to do.
 That is not something AI tells you.
 That is something you learn by paying attention to the gaps between what customers ask for and what they actually need.

 Who to serve